Digitalmatiq/DotGenerate/README.md

 ### Actual usage

-Create any interface where you annotate it with ```csharp [AIGenerated]``` attribute and then write a description for the methods you want to be generated inside xml summary tags.
+Create any interface where you annotate it with ```[AIGenerated]``` attribute and then write a description for the methods you want to be generated inside xml summary tags.

 Example: